Camille Cerf

 Camille Cerf (/fr/; born 9 December 1994) is a French model and beauty pageant titleholder who was crowned Miss France 2015.
-She represented her country in Miss Universe 2014, where she placed in the top fifteen.
+Cerf had previously been crowned Miss Nord-Pas-de-Calais 2014, and was the first entrant representing Nord-Pas-de-Calais to win Miss France.
+She later represented France at Miss Universe 2014, where she placed in the top fifteen.